maketadickson/retail_sales_customer_analytics/README.md

 ORDER BY 1;
 ```

-**18: Rank products from highest to lowest based on the total quantity sold**
+**Task 18: Rank products from highest to lowest based on the total quantity sold**

 ```sql
 SELECT